 Robert sold the car to Rod & Peter Lawn half way through the restoration.
 John McGarva told me: "the NB in the newspaper article I sent had a modified body to make it into a 4-seater.
-Rod has taken it back to the original 2-seater" (See below)

-The engine has a 'Phoenix' crankshaft/rods.
+Rod has taken it back to the original 2-seater" (See below) The engine has a 'Phoenix' crankshaft/rods.
 Has 3 speed (original) or 4 speed period Wolseley gearbox.
 Bodywork has front hinged doors with lowered lines and a vertical slat radiator.
 The instruments have been re-arranged.

-I understand from Peter Lawn that the restoration is near completion now (05.05.17).
-The photos below taken in Rod workshop were taken ~2010.
+August 2024 Update Peter Lawn now owns this car following completion of the restoration work.
+The photos below taken in Rod workshop were taken ~2010 during the restoration

-Road Back for Rare

-Retired Takapuna engineer Mr Eric Anderson has just finished rebuilding what is probably one of the rarest MG sports cars manufac-MG sports cars manufac-tured.

-It is a six cylinder over-head cam MG NB produced in England in 1935.

-Mr Anderson says 740 N-type MGs were manufac-tured between 1934 and 1936 but a year after production started a variant known at the factory as the NB was

-It was made specially for a big motor show in 1935 and only about 40 were built.
-They were powered by the last of the six cylinder overhead camshaft engines manufactured by MG.

-Mr Anderson says the MG NB is easily recognised be-cause it has front-hinged doors similar to those found on modern cars.

-Mr Anderson got his NB from a nephew who collects old cars.
-It had been lying derelict for about 20 years and was a wreck.

-The engine, transmission and almost everything else had either to be rebuilt or restored.

-Mr Anderson spent four years working on the NB in a shed at the back of his home in Cameron St, Takapuna.

-When he was not machin-ing parts in the shed he was ing parts in the snee ne was either foraging through rub-bish dumps for pieces or scouring libraries for in-formation about MGs and reading anything he could get his hands on about the famous marque.

-"It is harder doing this (restoration) than making a car," he says.
-"If you make your own car you use your own specifications but when you are rebuilding you try to keep to the original design."

-Mr Anderson believed that if his car was offered for sale in the United States it would be worth about \$50,000 to the right person.

-But he neither plans to sell

-it nor sto "Everythisays.
-"St caper."

-He says give the

-grandchile Now Mi

-ing forwa thing else.
-"I migh motor bik younger d

-He plans ration wor can.

-No picture
+Back on the road.

+Owner's details:

+Peter Lawn,

+Bay of Plenty

 Engine # E93A 6017

+Original Registration in UK

 NZ Registration: OK 1275

 MGCC Triple-M Register #

+Car's History:

 Warren found this car under a tree in a garden in Remuera around 1977.
 The car has been in Warren's ownership since then.

-Earlier the car had been owned by Roger Bruce Wylie and John David Boyer

-George Eagle, MMM Registrar sent me the following information about this car from his records:

-Distributor

-Scottish Motor Traction Co Ltd, Edinburgh

-Body type

-NB 4 seater

-Chassis no

-NA0908

-Name first owner

-T.W.Stewart

-Engine no

-1183 AN

-Town / country first owner

-Joppa, Midlothian

-Body no (MG)

-First registration number

-WS 7872

-Body no (Carbodies)

-Date first registration number

-24 February 1936

-Body colour

-Black

-Factory modifications

-Trim colour

-Blue

-Date build

-unknown

-Release date

-24 February 1936

-Warren tells me: "The registration papers I got with the car show the same engine number as file you forwarded (from MMM Register)

-I will sit down and write a detailed record with dates of what little information I've got with photos of it during my time.
+Earlier the car had been owned by Roger Bruce Wylie and John David Boyer George Eagle, MMM Registrar sent me the following information about this car from his records: Distributor Scottish Motor Traction Co Ltd, Edinburgh Body type NB 4 seater Chassis no NA0908 Name first owner T.W.Stewart Engine no 1183 AN Town / country first owner Joppa, Midlothian Body no (MG) 185 First registration number WS 7872 Body no (Carbodies) 1068 Date first registration number 24 February 1936 Body colour Black Factory modifications Trim colour Blue Date build unknown Release date 24 February 1936 Warren tells me: "The registration papers I got with the car show the same engine number as file you forwarded (from MMM Register) I will sit down and write a detailed record with dates of what little information I've got with photos of it during my time.
 Many years ago, before mine was on the road Bill Goodall (at that time living in Petone Wellington) who had a four-seater NA said mine was supposed to be a four-seater NB.
 I can't remember where he got that information...maybe micro fish records?
 I did mine up as a two-seater and ran it with cycle guards for around 15 -18 yrs.
 To get it on the road I took out the motor it had been raced with and put in a temporary Morris Marina van motor (similar to the MG midget).
 The thinking was that with a young family of four children I could enjoy it and finish it down the track when I could afford it.
 We now there, I hope.

 I will forward proper photos of the car with dates and details.
 Hopefully before next week.
-Till then here's a couple taken last week on our trip up to the Foxton windmill".
+Till then here's a couple taken last week on our trip up to the Foxton windmill''.

-NA 0908 on the road photographed at Foxton, NZ January, 2021.
+These photos show NA 0908 back on the road, photographed at Foxton, NZ January, 2021.